Final Fantasy Adventure: Versions and merchandise

 In 1998, Sunsoft obtained the license for it and re-released it along with the Final Fantasy Legend games.
 This version was advertised as having Game Boy Color support, although the release was not enhanced in any way.
-RPGamer reported in July 2004 that Square was polling die-hard customers, testing the feasibility of porting Final Fantasy Adventure to the Nintendo DS.
-GamesRadar listed Final Fantasy Adventure as one of the titles they want in the 3DS Virtual Console.
+RPGamer reported in July 2004 that Square Enix was polling die-hard customers, testing the feasibility of porting Final Fantasy Adventure to the Nintendo DS.
+GamesRadar listed Final Fantasy Adventure as one of the titles they wanted in the 3DS Virtual Console.

 The game received a remake for the Game Boy Advance called Sword of Mana in 2003.
-The original version was remade again to mobile phones and released on August 16, 2006 for SoftBank's 3G network.
-It was later ported onto i-Mode distribution service on November 6, 2006 and EZweb distribution service on February 5, 2007.
+The original version was remade again to mobile phones and released on August 16, 2006, for SoftBank's 3G network.
+It was later ported onto i-Mode distribution service on November 6 and EZweb distribution service on February 5, 2007.
 The gameplay of the mobile phone version is closer to the original game's design, but featuring updated graphics and sound, an improved world map, and other minor changes.
 The characters have been redesigned several times between each remake.
 A 3D remake, Adventures of Mana, was released in 2016 for PlayStation Vita, Android and iOS.
-A port of the original game for the Nintendo Switch was released with ports of Secret of Mana and Trials of Mana as part of the Seiken Densetsu Collection on June 1, 2017 in Japan and on June 11, 2019 in North America and Europe as Collection of Mana.
+A port of the original game was released with ports of Secret of Mana and Trials of Mana as part of the Seiken Densetsu Collection on June 1, 2017 in Japan and on June 11, 2019 in North America and Europe as Collection of Mana for the Nintendo Switch.